Agent Lifecycle

 agent.generate('Tell me more') # continues with full history

-# Restore from persisted messages (cross-process resume)
+# Resume from persisted messages (cross-process)

-response = agent.generate(persisted_messages, context: {user_id: 123})
+agent = MyAgent.new(session: session, context: {user_id: 123})

 response = MyAgent.generate('What is in this image?', files: [